NagusameCS/IVY/README.md

 The IVYSTUDY platform is built on a single html file.
 It includes a responsive design, dynamic content loading, and interactive features to enhance the user experience.
 The file integrates various libraries and frameworks to provide a seamless and modern interface.

+Its still a bit messy as we are currently in early production

 ---

 ## Features